domini7/MugiBot/README.md

 m-define (keyword)      | Define a word using urban dictionary.
-Potentially NSFW and restricted to DM's or #bot-spam m-flip                  | Flip a coin m-userinfo              | Displays basic user info, must be used in a server m-version               | Checks current version and date last updated
+Potentially NSFW and restricted to DM's or #bot-spam m-flip                  | Flip a coin m-userinfo              | Displays basic user info, must be used in a server m-echo                  | Bot repeats what is said after 'm-echo ...' m-version               | Checks current version and date last updated
 ```
 ## NBA Commands